starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 -  ``elm_ptr``, the pointer to the first element whose key is greater or equal to the lower bound.

-In the example below we call ``search_sorted_lower()`` to find the first element in the array whose key is at least ``95``.
-Continuing with the example above, with lower bound 2, the middle element is returned.
+Continuing with the example above, with lower bound ``2``, the middle element is returned.

 .. tested-code:: cairo library_search_sorted_lower